mmiranda222/.statsuite/content/install-service/_index.md

 ---

 ## Cloud-hosting for SIS-CC member organisations and their partners for test, demo and pilot purposes

-Using our DevOps environment with the "multi-tenant architecture", we can propose to our collaboration partners an out-of-the-box, easy-to-setup cloud hosting of the .Stat Suite for test, demo or pilot purposes.<br>
+Using our DevOps environment with the "multi-tenant architecture", we can propose to our collaboration partners an out-of-the-box, easy-to-setup cloud hosting of the .Stat Suite for test, demo or pilot purposes.
 No need for locally hosting servers, building complex infrastructures or worrying about security plans:

 * The apps and services are cloud-hosted and all components and accesses are centrally maintained;